-College Readiness Indicators: These indicators are grouped together to help provide a picture of college preparedness at a given high school.
+College Readiness Indicators: These indicators are grouped together to help provide a picture of college preparedness at a given high school or for a specific district.
 They can be used by educators as they work to ensure that students are able to perform college-level course work at institutions of higher education.